gabr1e11/so-simple-theme/en/_posts/2015-09-03-compiling-a-crosscompiler.md

 A long long time and space ago in a galaxy far far away[^4] there were machines that could execute binary code: we called them computers.
 And the binary code was written manually by yet another kind of machine: the humans.
 To do so the humans used a language called assembly, a collection of mnemonics and parameters that translated straight into binary.
-Life was good and simple, except that humans spent humongous amounts of time to write this code, until they realized that they could use the computers to do the work for them: the first compiler was born! [^5]
+Life was good and simple, except that humans spent humongous amounts of time writing this code, until they realized that they could use the computers to do the work for them: the first compiler was born! [^5]

-These very first compilers ever written were done using assembly.
-Later on in history the programmers realized that once they had the first compiler for a certain language (let's say C), they could rewrite the compiler in the same language the compiler was aimed to compile from.
+These very first compilers were written using assembly.
+Later on in history the programmers realized that once they had the first compiler for a certain language (let's say C), they could rewrite the compiler using the same language the compiler was aimed to compile from.
 This lead to self-hosted compilers!!
-There have been plenty of them and one of the most usual ones is GCC, the GNU C compiler, which was written originally in C, and later in C++.
+There have been plenty of them and one of the most famous ones is GCC, the GNU C compiler, which was written originally in C, and recently rewritten in C++.

 The GCC collection of compilers is the biggest and greatest ever thanks to its layered architecture.
 This allows GCC to be compiled using GCC to generate any compiler for almost any known CPU architecture.